 - Canadian Servers: While most VPNs offer hundreds of US servers, this is not always the case for Canada.
-But ExpressVPN excels with multiple servers located in Vancouver, Montreal, and Toronto.
+But TorGuard excels with multiple servers located in Vancouver, Montreal, and Toronto.

-- Unblocks Canadian Netflix: Most importantly, ExpressVPN works with Netflix Canada.
+- Unblocks Canadian Netflix: Most importantly, TorGuard works with Netflix Canada.
 It is like a game of cat-and-mouse and there are times when a server does get blocked.
-But ExpressVPN has enough servers that you never have to try more than a couple before getting things working.
+But TorGuard has enough servers that you never have to try more than a couple before getting things working.

-- Multiple Apps: ExpressVPN has apps for all computers and mobile devices.
+has apps for all computers and mobile devices.
 It also supports a wide range of other devices from Amazon Fire Sticks to Smart TVs.
 This means you can watch Canadian Netflix on practically anything.
+TorGuard